mongodb/specifications/source/gridfs/gridfs-spec.md

 suitable for sharding.
 Accordingly, we have relaxed this spec to allow an application to supply a custom file id (of any type) when uploading a new file.

-How can we maintain backward compatibility while supporting custom file ids?\
-For most methods supporting custom file ids is as simple as relaxing the type of the id parameter from ObjectId to something more general like object or BSON value (or to a type parameter like `<TFileId>` in languages that support generic methods).
+Q: How can we maintain backward compatibility while supporting custom file ids?<br> A: For most methods supporting custom file ids is as simple as relaxing the type of the id parameter from ObjectId to something more general like object or BSON value (or to a type parameter like `<TFileId>` in languages that support generic methods).
 In a few cases new methods were added to support custom file ids.
 The original upload_from_stream method returned an ObjectId, and support for custom file ids is implemented by adding a new method that takes the custom file id as an additional parameter.
 Drivers should continue to support the original method if possible to maintain backward compatibility.
 This spec does not attempt to completely mandate how each driver should maintain backward compatibility, as different languages have different approaches and capabilities for maintaining backward compatibility.

 ## Backwards Compatibility

 This spec presents a new API for GridFS systems, which may break existing functionality for some drivers.
 The following are suggestions for ways to mitigate these incompatibilities.

-File revisions\
-This document presents a basic API that does not support specifying specific revisions of a stored file, and an advanced API that does.
+File revisions : This document presents a basic API that does not support specifying specific revisions of a stored file, and an advanced API that does.
 Drivers MAY choose to implement whichever API is closest to the functionality they now support.
 Note that the methods for file insertion are the same whether specifying specific revisions is supported or not.

-Method names\
-If drivers provide methods that conform to the functionality outlined in this document, drivers MAY continue to provide those methods under their existing names.
+Method names : If drivers provide methods that conform to the functionality outlined in this document, drivers MAY continue to provide those methods under their existing names.
 In this case, drivers SHOULD make it clear in their documentation that these methods have equivalents defined in the spec under a different name.

-ContentType field\
-Drivers MAY continue to create a "contentType'" field within files collection documents, so that applications depending on this field continue to work.
+ContentType field : Drivers MAY continue to create a "contentType'" field within files collection documents, so that applications depending on this field continue to work.
 However, drivers SHOULD make it clear in their documentation that this field is deprecated, and is not used at all in driver code.
 Documentation SHOULD encourage users to store contentType in the "metadata" document instead.

-Aliases field\
-Drivers MAY continue to create an "aliases" field within files collection documents, so that applications depending on this field continue to work.
+Aliases field : Drivers MAY continue to create an "aliases" field within files collection documents, so that applications depending on this field continue to work.
 However, drivers SHOULD make it clear in their documentation that this field is deprecated, and is not used at all in driver code.
 Documentation SHOULD encourage users to store aliases in the "metadata" document instead.

 ## Reference Implementation